taitcha/American_cabinet_appointments/readme.txt

 Nomination failed confirmation by the Senate
-Interim appointments during suspension (cf. Secretary of War Stanton in 1867) No action taken by the senate to confirm nomination Cabinet-level positions which are not official cabinet appointment (e.g. Ambassador to the United Nations)
+Interim appointments during suspension (cf. Secretary of War Stanton in 1867) No action taken by the senate to confirm nomination Cabinet-level positions which are not official cabinet appointments (e.g. Ambassador to the United Nations)

 ***